Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 0.1.6: Neon Light

 Need a light?
 The Gaslight Telescopic Lamppost has you covered.
-Plant it in the ground (if you can run into it and move it, it’s not planted properly), extend the pole, and turn on the lights.
+Plant it in the ground (if you can run into it and move it, it s not planted properly), extend the pole, and turn on the lights.
 It has a small battery built in, but for continual use, be sure to plug it into your base using its built-in KAS ports.
-It even serves as a short-range omnidirectional antenna- thanks for the suggestion, MeCripp, hope you like the MC-16 communications link. :) Don’t like the color?
+It even serves as a short-range omnidirectional antenna- thanks for the suggestion, MeCripp, hope you like the MC-16 communications link. :) Don t like the color?
 Are the lights too bright?
-You can change them in the field through the light’s right-click menu.
+You can change them in the field through the light s right-click menu.

 This update supports the OSE Workshop as a new template for the Ponderosa, and adds a new MaterialKits storage template as well.
 OSEWorkshop lets you 3D print individual parts like hammers, the Mk1 command pod, and even another Ponderosa.
-If you download OSE Workshop (I recommended the mod), you’ll be able to 3D print parts if you have enough MaterialKits.
+If you download OSE Workshop (I recommended the mod), you ll be able to 3D print parts if you have enough MaterialKits.

 In keeping with the mod's spirit of jurry-rigging what you need, you can now re-engineer the Buckboard and Outback into batteries.
 This is a revision to the battery template added last update.
 Additionally, you can now reconfigure drills to drill for different resources.
 You'll see this concept of jurry-rigging in other parts in the future.

-Finally, there are some bug fixes, infrastructure changes, and integrated standard KAS ports to help keep your base’s part count down.
+Finally, there are some bug fixes, infrastructure changes, and integrated standard KAS ports to help keep your base s part count down.

 NOTE: Please retire your existing TERRAIN scanners (unless you're savy enough to open your save file and replace PhotoSupplies with ResearchKits).